aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

   <details style="padding-left: 2em">
     <summary>More about login and logout handlers</summary>

-    * In `handleLogoff` we'll call `logout`
+    * In `handleSignOut` we'll call `logout`
     * In `handleSignIn`, we'll call `loginWithRedirect`

     The "Sign In" link will redirect you to Auth0's authentication service and prompt you to enter an email and password.
 If this is your first time signing in, click on **Sign up** below the **Continue** button.
 This form allows you to create a new user (subscription) that is only used for the one Auth0 app.
 Even if you used the same email and password when creating an account on a different app, Auth0 will treat it as a new account that is specific to your Fruits app.

-    After you've registered your new user, you will be redirected back to `http://localhost:3000` and "Log off" will again be visible in the app.
+    After you've registered your new user, you will be redirected back to `http://localhost:3000` and "Sign out" will again be visible in the app.
   </details>

 Commit your code and swap driver/navigator if you're pairing.